skip to main content

 HARVEY missing from INT. scene Warn: “INT. scene without HARVEY”

-HARVEY in EXT. scene Warn: “EXT. scene contains HARVEY”
+HARVEY in EXT. scene without routing action Warn: “EXT. scene has HARVEY but no ‘Harvey routing to’ action line”

 Unknown character type Warn: “Unknown character type: {name}”